 I applied to 13 colleges in total.
-After admissions results came out, I realized – I never intended to actually attend most of them, and in fact I had just wasted hundreds of dollars in application fees.
+After admissions results came out, I realized – I never intended to actually attend most of them.
+In fact, I had just wasted hundreds of dollars in application fees.

 Why did I apply to those schools?
-I applied mostly because everyone else applied to those schools.
-I applied because those schools were featured in my favorite TV shows.
+I applied mostly because everyone else applied to those schools; because those schools were featured in my favorite TV shows.
 I applied to some of them because they didn’t have a writing supplement requirement.
 I applied for a lot of reasons that had very little to do with my own goals.

 Find more challenging extracurricular activities

 I was fairly active in high school—I competed in Academic Decathlon and worked as a Math teaching assistant.
 But my activities were all fairly common across other applicants.
 To really stand out, I needed to push myself to find unique, competitive activities such as internships, high school research positions, and pre-college summer programs.

 This is where meeting a college counselor early on in high school would have been useful.
 I didn’t know where to begin, but a college counselor could have helped me reflect on my interests and pursue activities to further develop them.
 These activities would have not only boosted my extracurricular profile toward college admission, but would have also given me insight into major and career planning.

 Book a consult below to check out Empowerly’s Digital Toolkit.
 It offers a large database of ideas for extracurricular activities and scholarships to help you discover your passion and stand out in the crowd.
 You’ll also find a bank of internship and research opportunities, summer programs, volunteering opportunities, and even a successful admitted college essays bank to help end your writer’s block when applying to summer programs and colleges.